TechieTeee/Rust_Tukey_Test/README.md

 ## How to Run the Code

 1. Clone or download this repository to your local machine.
+Run this command in your terminal `git clone https://github.com/TechieTeee/Rust_Tukey_Test.git` or use the download button.

 2. Open a terminal and navigate to the project directory.